stefclaus/react-presentation-components/README.md

 ## Addendum on Presentational Components

 React is an ever evolving framework.
-THinking of components as presentational is only one design pattern available and newer features in React allow for alternative designs.
+Thinking of components as presentational is only one design pattern available and newer features in React allow for alternative designs.

 We continue to include this content because it is important as someone new to React